weszuidema/Assignment_03/README.md

    Note that you use the estimate $\hat{\beta}_k$ from the original model, not the mean of the bootstrap estimates.
    This method works well if the sampling distribution of $\beta_k$ is symmetric.

-2. The second method is to use the quantiles of the bootstap estimates.
+2. The second method is to use the quantiles of the bootstrap estimates.
-   E.g. a 95% confidence interval uses the 2.5% and 97.5% quantiles of the boostrap estimates.
+   E.g. a 95% confidence interval uses the 2.5% and 97.5% quantiles of the bootstrap estimates.
    This method allows for asymmetric confidence intervals.
 However, it takes more replications to get accurate values of extreme quantiles than it does to calculate a standard deviation.